-Nedbank launched an innovative “solar cooker bike” in partnership with the Wildlife & Environment Society of South Africa (WESSA) and Sunfire Solutions; which aims to introduce a sustainable way of clean energy cooking to communities in Soweto.
+An innovative “solar cooker bike,” launched by Nedbank in partnership with the Wildlife and Environment Society of South Africa (WESSA) and Sunfire Solutions, aims to introduce a sustainable way of clean energy cooking to communities in Soweto.

 Importantly, comprehensive training on the assembly and the use of the solar cookers, which have been manufactured by Sunfire Solutions is being provided to this community.

 By placing the solar cooker on a trailer that is hooked up to a bicycle, the “solar cooker bike” is created, enabling users such as street vendors to cook food in an environmentally responsible and cost effective manner that is combined with incredibly useful mobility.

 “We see this project as a brilliant way of extending our Caring for Communities and Saving our World programme that transfers projects and knowledge to needy communities, including vegetable tunnels and rainharvesting tanks,” said Wellsted.

 “Through this ongoing programme we assist schools and communities to save resources such as water and electricity and to generate healthy food and nutrition in a sustainable way.”